lyteword/chspurgeon-tod/volume-6/psalm-120.md

 **Verse 1.** A reminiscence.

-1\.It is threefold; distress, prayer, deliverance.
+1\.
+It is threefold; distress, prayer, deliverance.

-2\.It has a threefold bearing: it excites my hope, stimulates my petitions, and arouses my gratitude.
+2\.
+It has a threefold bearing: it excites my hope, stimulates my petitions, and arouses my gratitude.

 **Verse 1.**

-1\.Special trouble: "In my distress."
+1\.
+Special trouble: "In my distress."

-2\.Special prayer: "I cried unto the Lord."
+2\.
+Special prayer: "I cried unto the Lord."

-3\.Special favour: "He heard me."— *G.R.*
+3\.
+Special favour: "He heard me."— *G. R.*

 **Verse 2.** The unjustly slandered have, besides the avenging majesty of their God to protect them, many other consolations, as

-1\.The consciousness of innocence to sustain them.
+1\.
+The consciousness of innocence to sustain them.

-2\.The promise of divine favour to support them: "I will hide thee from the scourge of the tongue."
+2\.
+The promise of divine favour to support them: "I will hide thee from the scourge of the tongue."

-3\.There is the consideration to soothe: "Blessed are ye when men shall revile you and persecute you, "etc.
+3\.
+There is the consideration to soothe: "Blessed are ye when men shall revile you and persecute you, "etc.

-4\.That a lie has not usually a long life.
+4\.
+That a lie has not usually a long life.

-5\.There is, lastly, for comfort, the repairing influence of time.— *R. Nisbet.*
+5\.
+There is, lastly, for comfort, the repairing influence of time.— *R. Nisbet.*

 **Verse 2.** A prayer against slander.
 We are liable to it; it would do us great injury and cause us great pain; yet none but the Lord can protect us from it, or deliver us out of it.